-As a young adult Indian woman I am extremely curious to know to what challenges define the identity of an Indian Woman.
+As a young adult Indian woman, I am extremely curious to know to what challenges define the identity of an Indian Woman.

 What does it mean to become a woman in our cultures?
-How a woman does conduct herself as a lady in my pocketed cultures?
+How does a woman conduct herself as a lady in my pocketed cultures?
 Are Sarojini Naidu, Indira Gandhi, Mother Teresa, Rani Gayatri Devi a few among our First Ladies by extension?

 As vague and impractical this engagement might sound, I cannot provide solutions for these in one clean sweep.
 We do not live in a culture of Ladyship, it is still extremely class restricted.
 Therefore, I am not trying.
 I can merely begin to question.